dormando/mcmc/README.md

 them yourselves.
 Clients do not hold onto buffers when idle, cutting their memory overhead to a handful of bytes plus the TCP socket.

-MCMC is designed to be a building block for clients designing full clients.
+MCMC is designed to be a building block for users designing full clients.
 For example:

 * A client author wants to implement the "get" command